marcos-acosta/worlds-worst-detective/src/data/md/biggest-number.md

 ## Repeated multiplication (exponentiaion)

 But, we notice that we arbitrarily chose to multiply `n` by itself only once.
 Why not multiply `n` by itself twice?
 Or three times?
 That would correspond to `g'(n) = n*n*n`, `g''(n) = n*n*n*n`, etc. Well, well, well, we've walked straight into the Cookie Clicker Principle again.
-So, let's use a different notation to represent the idea "multiply `n` by itself any number of times".
+So, let's use a different notation to represent the idea of multiplying `n` by itself any number of times.
 In keeping with the pattern, we'll just reuse the same `n`.

 ```
 h(n) = n*n*...*n*n (n times) = n^n